srmchem/Building-Business-Ready-Generative-AI-Systems/CODELOG.md

-# Changelog
+# Codelog

 Last update June 27, 2025

 This codelog contains the author's notes when addressing the TR comments on **Building-Business-Ready-Generative-AI-Systems** repository.
-🐬 Indicates *new notes since last update*
+🐬 Indicates *new notes since the last update*

 The notes are organized by theme.

 ## [0.Private token and grequests.py]
  `grequests.py` is downloaded early in each notebook.
 It contains a download function.
 But to download it with curl, we need a private token.
- The GitHub repository is private until a few days before the book is released.
+ The GitHub repository remains private until a few days before the book is released.
- As such, as private token is *temporarily** required in the curl command in each notebook that will be removed.
+ As such, a private token is *temporarily** required in the curl command in each notebook which will be removed.

  `grequests.py` contains the private token used to download files from the repository.
 It contains the function that will be used to download files from the repo.

-  If the grequests.py is not installed and run properly, the requirements cannot be download and run leading to missing package errors.
+  *If grequests.py is not installed and run properly, the requirements cannot be downloaded and run, leading to missing package errors.*

 ## [1.Google Colab]
-The strategic choice of Google Colab for this book was for the user to be able to open a notebook in one click on GitHub while reading the book.
-Once the requested API keys are configured (OpenAI, Pinecone), the user can run the notebooks with one click.
+The strategic choice of Google Colab for this book was to enable users to open a notebook with one click on GitHub while reading the book.
+Once the requested API keys (OpenAI, Pinecone) are configured, the user can run the notebooks with a single click.

 *Goal*: Focus on the complexity of the Generative AI Systems.

-The readers are free to install the programs in whatever environment they wish.
+Readers are free to install the programs in any environment they prefer.

 ## [2.Python]
 This book is *not for beginners."
 As such, there is no need to explain what numpy, matplotlib or any other Python library is beyond a few words when using